Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 - 100+ legal contract templates reviewed by attorneys

-- Automatic follow-up on unpaid invoices
+- Automatic follow-up on unpaid invoices with late-fee triggers

-- Built-in time tracking
+- Built-in time tracking and project management

 Best for: U.S.-based freelancers (developers, designers, consultants) who send contracts regularly and want proposal-to-payment in a single platform.

-5. HoneyBook -- Built for Creative Professionals and Event-Based Work
+5. HoneyBook — Built for Creative Professionals and Event-Based Work

 HoneyBook targets photographers, event planners, designers, and other creatives who need to combine proposals, contracts, and invoicing into client-facing documents.
-Its standout feature is the ability to create combined proposal-contract-invoice files that clients sign and pay in one step.
+Its standout feature is the ability to create combined proposal-contract-invoice files (Smart Files) that clients sign and pay in one step.

 Key features:

-- Combined proposal + contract + invoice documents
+- Combined proposal + contract + invoice documents (Smart Files)

 - Automated payment scheduling (deposits, milestones, final payments)

-- Built-in scheduling and client communication
+- Built-in scheduler and client communication

 - Workflow automation for repetitive client onboarding